-Our tree seems to replicate standard surveys of "world religions" that offer various high-level taxonomies of religious groups or traditions.
-19 However, the cluster division and entry positions offer much more information for fine-grained analysis.
-Looking in more detail at specific pairings, we find a mix of predictable, puzzling and interesting results when we look to the far right of the dendrogram, and note which religious groups have the closest relationships.
-As mentioned in the methods section, the way the tree is generated requires that all entries must end up with a physically-paired entry, even if some of these pairs are in fact more distant than we would consider statistically significant for the purposes of direct comparison.
-To illustrate this point, in Figure 1 above we have overlaid a vertical line on the tree marking entries which fall within a subjective measure of similarity (branches to the right of the line) and those which are merely clustered out of necessity (branches to the left of the line).
+Our tree seems to replicate standard surveys of "world religions" that offer various high-level taxonomies of religious groups or traditions.20 However, the cluster division and entry positions offer much more information for fine-grained analysis.
+Looking in more detail at specific pairings, we find a mix of predictable, puzzling, and interesting results when we examine the far right of the dendrogram and note which religious groups have the closest relationships.
+As mentioned in the methods section, the way the tree is generated requires that all entries must end up with a physically paired entry, even if some of these pairs are in fact more distant than we would consider statistically significant for the purposes of direct comparison.

 Confining our discussion to paired entries with close relationships, we can note that, in certain cases, the similarity between paired entries is obviously the result of geographical, temporal, or doctrinal connections.
-For instance the similarity between "Neo-Charismatic Movement -Third Wave Charismatic Movement" (Womack 2020a) and "Charismatic Renewal Movement in Christianity -Second Wave Pentecostalism" (Womack 2020b) is attributable to their geographical area (North America), time period (latter half of the 20th. c.), and shared connection to Pentecostal traditions.
+For instance, the similarity between "Neo-Charismatic Movement-Third Wave Charismatic Movement" (Womack 2020a) and "Charismatic Renewal Movement in Christianity-Second Wave Pentecostalism" (Womack 2020b) is attributable to their geographical area (North America), time period (latter half of the twentieth century), and shared connection to Pentecostal traditions.
 It is worth noting that these two entries were written by the same expert.
-Likewise two entries representing groups dating between the 11th and 15th centuries in North-Western Europe, "The Order of the Holy Trinity for the Redemption of
+Likewise, two entries representing groups dating between the eleventh and fifteenth centuries in Northwestern Europe, "The Order of the Holy Trinity for the Redemption of Captives, 1198-1500" (Blair 2019) and "Congregation of Savigny" (Doss 2019), show close similarity.
+Unlike the previous example, these two entries were written by different experts but reflect underlying similarities between these Christian orders.